Changissnz/commerce_spoils_wrath_and_blood/README.md

 great and noble American would always lowball their workers on pay?
 Who do those Americans get those orders from?
 The Pentagon, government officials, corporatists?

+There's a lot of Americans that think paying out zero-sum is only fair.
+No normal American is going to be able to just work hard to net in enough capital to afford a house.
+I have been put into that situation.
+And that's why I do not like the concept of economic equilibrium.
+When I was able to find work, my housing got taken.
+When I was able to find work, I had to relocate and make long daily commutes.
+Hey... what's this?
+The American military provides free housing for its soldiers and it offers some great bonuses... the military is for everyone... right.

 This story by Claude f***ing sucks.
 I gave it bullet points to talk about.
 The first article was some fictional surreal narrative.
 It was like something a high school girl would write.
 After I told it a few times to revise itself out of fictional tones, some of its reasoning is off.
 But because of my help, this Claude story is not half-bad.
 But it also is half-bad, upon